constancemaurer/music-artist-predictor/README.md

 ## Future Steps

-* Improve model with lowering the threshold
-* ROC curves
 * Model with the NLP and numeric features separately and later join them together
 * Collect more data to increase statistical significance, enrich dataset and produce a stronger model
 * Perform statistical testing on features before modeling